semyonc/mxnet-napi/README.md

 # N-API nodejs add-on to use with MXNET  C predict API

-This addon has a functionality similar to standard mxnet.js Javascript interface for MXNET predication API but it uses a  compiled version of MXNET instead of emscripten virtual machine.
+This addon has a functionality similar to standard mxnet.js Javascript interface for MXNET prediction API but it uses a  compiled version of MXNET instead of emscripten virtual machine.
 It has impact at the performance and lets usage of GPU acceleration models inside nodejs application.

 To build it